Call patching FAQs

 5. What is the difference between patching a call and reach on-call?

 Call patching occurs while the caller is still on the line, like asking the caller to hold while they tried to get someone on the line to help them - much like a receptionist would.
 Reaching on-call personnel begins after the caller is disconnected.
-This is where we would call through a staff list to relay a message.
+This is where our system would call or text through a staff list to relay a message.

 6. How can I program a patch into my script?